johnedquinn/portfolio-website-infra/README.md

 # Portfolio Website Infrastructure

 Hi!
 This project is an AWS CDK Pipeline, written in Typescript.
 Its goal is to set up a CodePipeline -- with stages involving CodeBuild, staging environments, and production environments (ECS) -- for developing and deploying my personal website.
-The associated source code for the containerized React website can be found [here](https://www.github.com/johnedquinn/portfolio-website).
+The [associated containerized React website](https://www.github.com/johnedquinn/portfolio-website), which houses my Portfolio Website is still a WIP.

 The website is currently running at [johnedquinn.io](https://johnedquinn.io) thanks to this repository.
 You can also see the beta website at [johnedquinn-beta.click](http://johnedquinn-beta.click).